100hacks/donate/README.md

-# Fundraising Social Impacts Apps
+# Fundraising Social Impacts Hack-A-Thon
 ## Hi there,
 I am happy to be part of this comunity.
 I'm a Software engineer who launched a self-funded monthly Hack-A-Thon to build  apps that have a positive social and environmental impact.